Steven Kanumba

 Steven Charles Kanumba (8 January 1984 – 7 April 2012) was a Tanzanian actor and director of Sukuma heritage, born in Shinyanga Region.
-Kanumba died in 2012 at the age of 28, for which actress Elizabeth Michael was convicted of involuntary manslaughter and sentenced two years in prison in November 2017.
+Kanumba died in 2012 at the age of 28, for which actress Elizabeth Michael was convicted of involuntary manslaughter and sentenced to two years in prison in November 2017.
 Over 30,000 people were estimated to have attended his funeral.
 He was described as "Tanzania's most popular film star", and appeared in Nollywood films.

 Early life

 Kanumba was born into a Sukuma family in the Shinyanga Region in Northern Tanzania.
 His father was Charles Kanumba and his mother was Flora Mutegoa.
 Kanumba had three older sisters.
 He began his studies at Bugoyi Primary School and continued with his secondary studies at Mwadui Secondary School, later transferring to Vosa Mission Secondary School.
 He joined Jitegemee High School for his high level education.
 He spoke three languages fluently: Swahili, Sukuma and English.